directus/directus/.changeset/loud-spiders-approve.md

 ---
-"@directus/api": major
+"@directus/api": patch
 "docs": patch
 ---

-Switched the expected format of the config.js file to ESM in order to fix import incompatibilities
+Switched the default format of config.js to ESM in order to fix import incompatibilities